4xush/IT-Business-Shop-Manager/README.md

         Search and filter records for products, sales, repairs, and recharges.
         View daily reports summarizing sales, repairs, and recharges.
         Manage inventory to monitor stock availability.
-        Export or load the kingcom.db database via Settings for backups and restores.
+        Export or load the shopsync.db database via Settings for backups and restores.

 ## Contributing